Selfish or Selfless? There Is Another Way

 Now tell me, which camp sounds more attractive?

-Frankly, I don’t want to be exclusively part of either camp.
+Frankly, I don’t want to be part of either camp.
 Raised in a predominantly Judeo-Christian culture, I was taught to “put others first.”

 As a corollary to this rule, I was admonished to deny my feelings and needs.
-I was also taught to discount my passions and my dreams, and “hide my light under a bushel.”
+I was also taught to discount my passions and my dreams and “hide my light under a bushel.”
 That way, supposedly, no one—except me—would feel uncomfortable.

 Because of this conditioning, I’ve spent countless hours in therapy learning how to take good care of myself without feeling guilty about it.
 I’ve also struggled with the idea that there is only so much support to go around.
 That means it’s never okay to take what I need because this means someone else will go without.